 It’s the bane of a new hire’s existence: To do virtually anything, you have to ask for help.

-While there’s no shame in asking your co-workers for assistance, it feels really good that first time you’re able to make it through a project or assignment without asking for help.
+good that first time you’re able to make it through a project or assignment without asking for help.
 It means you’re capable, confident, and on your way to mastering your role.

 2. Wondering “Where Did the Time Go?”